Baton Rouge's #1 lifestyle magazine since 2005

 Price: Included with general admission prices of $12-$15

-Louisiana Art & Science Museum regularly hosts its weekend BASF’s Kids’ Labs and Read and Create! workshops, where your kiddos can learn about the natural world, while getting their hands involved in the process.
+Louisiana Art & Science Museum regularly hosts weekend learning sessions for kids, like the Read and Create! workshops, where your kiddos can learn about the world while getting their hands involved in the process.

 Pinspiration